 He played high school basketball at the Saginaw High School in Michigan under Coach Lou Dawkins.
 Green led the team to the Class A State Championship and helped the team garner a 26-1 record.
 During his senior years in high school, Green’s performance improved.
 He was named captain of the Detroit Free Press All-State Dream Team and was ranked no. 36 in the ESPN 50, and was no. 13 as a power forward.

 His basketball stint with Michigan State was just as colorful, and it showed Green’s performance on the court, and with the ball improve even more.
-As he reached his senior year in college, he served as the captain of the Spartans basketball team and led the team to both Big Ten championship and Tournament championship.
-He was named Big Ten Men’s Basketball Player of the week for a grand total of four times in one season and was named Big Ten Player of the Year via unanimous voting.
+As he reached his senior year in college, he served as the captain of the Spartans basketball team and led the team to both the Big Ten championship and Tournament championship.
+He was named Big Ten Men’s Basketball Player of the week, a total of four times in one season, and was named Big Ten Player of the Year via unanimous voting.

 During the 2012 NBA draft by the Golden State Warriors, Draymond Green was selected as the 35th overall pick.
 On his NBA debut, he played a total of one minute on the court.
 Over time, he received more playing time.
 Over the course of his first five seasons, he has never played fewer than 75 games in a season.
 His increasing playing time is owed to his defensive skills and in 2016-2017 was named NBA Defensive Player of the Year.
 He is part of the Warrior’s Death Lineup and plays as the team’s center.